sabeeh-ur-rehman/vuex-template/README.md

 The API client lives in `src/utils/apiClient.ts`, and the NextAuth configuration resides in `src/app/api/auth/[...nextauth]/route.ts`.

+### Self-registration

+The Express API now includes `POST /api/auth/self-register` which allows users to sign up themselves.
+The route is disabled by default; set `ALLOW_SELF_REGISTER=true` in your environment to enable it.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: